Badgerworks-Brewery/Rii-sports/README.md

 ## Contributing

 We are currently in a *Help-Wanted*-induced hiatus so we welcome contributions from anyone!
-Whether you're a developer, designer, or tester, your help is valuable in making Rii-sports the best it can be.
+Whether you're a developer, designer, or tester, your help is valuable in making Rii Sports the best it can be.

 ## Legal Disclaimer